 Choosing a secondary school is an incredibly important and difficult decision as a parent and pupil and not one we should take lightly.
 I would like to introduce myself as Mrs Burnside, and at Thomas Keble I am the Head of Year 7.
 I have been working at Thomas Keble for a number of years now and I passionately believe it is a great school.
 Both of my own children have experienced the journey here and I have a wealth of knowledge about the journey your child will take both as a teacher and parent!
 In Year 7 there are often between 130 and 140 pupils in the year and my job starts in April before the children arrive, when I have exact names of the pupils joining Thomas Keble.

-On the first Friday in July we have our school ‘induction day’ where all of the Year 6 joining us have a special day experiencing some of our lessons and meeting important people at the school.
-On this day the pupils find out who is in their tutor group, which House they are in and who their tutor is.
-It is a really special day and one where we hope to remove any fears the children may have before the summer holiday.
-In Year 7 there are five tutor groups and with myself the tutors help everyone to settle and gain the most from school.
+In July we hold two school ‘induction days’ where all of the Year 6 joining us have two special days experiencing some of our lessons and meeting important people at the school.
+On these two days the pupils find out who is in their tutor group, which House they are in and who their tutor is.
+These are really special days where we hope to remove any fears the children may have before the summer holiday.
+In Year 7 there are five tutor groups and, with myself, the tutors help everyone to settle and gain the most from school.

 Thomas Keble is a fantastic school and a place where we strive to make all pupils achieve more than they could ever have imagined irrelevant to their ability level on entry.
 There are a huge range of clubs and activities for pupils to be involved in and I want all children to make the most of their time here with us.
 We are a relatively small secondary school which means we know the children really well and our pastoral care is excellent.

 When the children start in September I cannot emphasize how important first impressions are.
 Pupils immediately become part of the Thomas Keble community and I insist on smart uniform, polite and responsible attitude to others and work.
 Our aim is that pupils become valued members of our wonderful school.